Chittagong-12

-Chittagong-12 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh.
-Since 6 August 2024 the constituency is Vacant.
+Chittagong-12 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2026 by Enamul Haque Enam of the Bangladesh Nationalist Party.

 Boundaries

-The constituency encompasses all but five union parishads of Patiya Upazila Bara Uthan, Char Lakshya, Char Patharghata, Juldha, and Sikalbaha integrating the included areas under a single administrative and electoral boundary.
+The constituency encompasses all but five union parishads of Patiya Upazila: Bara Uthan, Char Lakshya, Char Patharghata, Juldha, and Sikalbaha.

 History

 The constituency was created for the first general elections in newly independent Bangladesh, held in 1973.

 Ahead of the 2014 general election, the Election Commission renumbered the seat for Sandwip Upazila from Chittagong-16 to Chittagong-3, bumping up by one the suffix of the former constituency of that name and the higher numbered constituencies in the district.
 Thus Chittagong-12 covers the area previously covered by Chittagong-11.
 Previously Chittagong-12 encompassed Anowara Upazila and five union parishads of Patiya Upazila: Bara Uthan, Char Lakshya, Char Patharghata, Juldha, and Sikalbaha.